liynjy/FMCW-Radar-Simulator/README.md

 5) Run main.m in matlab to start trying out.

 2020-12-31 Update：
-Added experimental algorithm to detec the handwave direction:
+Added an experimental algorithm to detect the handwave direction:
 1) Caculating the tangential speed of hand movement -- Vt
 2) If Vt>0, hanvewave direction is right; If Vt<0, handwave direction is left.